GenerationSoftware/pt-v5-moonwell-prize-vault-deploy-scripts/README.md

 ## Configuration

-Each Aave V3 prize vault deployment share some configuration parameters across each chain, but have some unique params that must be set on deployment time such as the prize vault name, symbol, owner, and deposit asset.
+Each Moonwell prize vault deployment share some configuration parameters across each chain, but have some unique params that must be set on deployment time such as the prize vault name, symbol, owner, and deposit asset.

 All chain-specific configurable parameters are located in the [config](./config/) folder and are separated by chain name.
 If the target chain does not have it's own configuration file, then a new one can be created an modified based on the deployment requirements.